 The Editors are aware to be accountable for everything published in the journal.
-Therefore, they have processes in place to assure the quality of the material they publish and, in particular, they ensure that peer review at their journal is fair, unbiased and timely, and that all papers have been reviewed by suitably qualified reviewers.
-However, they actively seek the views of authors, readers, reviewers and editorial board members about ways of improving peer review and publishing processes for the journal.
+Therefore, they have processes in place to assure the quality of the material they publish and, in particular, they ensure that peer review at their journal is fair, unbiased and timely and that all papers have been reviewed by suitably qualified reviewers.
+However, they actively seek the views of authors, readers, reviewers, and editorial board members about ways of improving peer review and publishing processes for the journal.

 3.2.
 Responsibility on quality

 The decision to accept or reject a paper for publication is based on the paper’s importance, originality and clarity, and the study’s validity and its relevance to the remit of the journal.
-In order to guarantee the quality of the published papers, the Editor always encourage reviewers to provide detailed comments to motivate their decisions.
+In order to guarantee the quality of the published papers, the Editor always encourages reviewers to provide detailed comments to motivate their decisions.
 These comments are anonymously sent to the author of the paper.
 The comments will help the committee decide the outcome of the paper, and will help justify this decision for the author.
 Moreover, if the paper is accepted, the comments should guide the author in making revisions for a final manuscript.